Jordan-SkyLF/SkyLF-hardcopy-label-generator/README.md

 ## 👤 Author

 Created by Jordan at SkyLinkFiber.net
-🛠 Built with AI passion and caffeine in The Dalles, Oregon
+🛠 Built with AI, passion, and caffeine in The Dalles, Oregon

 ## 📃 License